Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Staying active & exercising

-The benefits of serotonin and fresh air to help work through the baby blues is essential.
-You can create a routine that will fit in with self -care and care for baby, for example, enjoying a walk together in the neighbourhood park.
+The benefits of serotonin and fresh air helps manage the Baby Blues.
+You can begin to create a routine that will fit in with the care for your baby.

 When to seek medical treatment